German1127/holbertonschool-printf/README.md

-## Return
-  * On success, _printf returns the number of characters printed (excluding the null byte).
-If an exit error is given.
-Returns -1.

 ## Format of the Argument String
  * The ***format*** string argument is a character string consisting of zero or more directives: ordinary characters (other than ***%***)